 Conclusion

-I hope this post was useful to you to decide which .NET Decompiler suits you best and maybe change your habits.
-Each tool is mature and has its enthusiast users.
-Probably you’ll end-up using ILSpy or dotPeek, or maybe dnSpy if you have a need for bit-level details.
-I explained why ILSpy is the .NET Decompiler tool I use regularly and keep dotPeek at hand when needed.
-This is genuine and I am not affiliated with the ILSpy team nor Jetbrains, the editor of dotPeek, which is free anyway.
+I hope this post was useful to you in deciding which .NET Decompiler suits you best and maybe change your habits.
+Each tool is mature and has its own enthusiast users.
+Probably you’ll end up using ILSpy or dotPeek, or maybe dnSpy if you have a need for bit-level details.
+We explained why ILSpy is the .NET Decompiler tool we use regularly and keep dotPeek at hand when needed.
+This is genuine and we are not affiliated with the ILSpy team nor Jetbrains, the editor of dotPeek, which is free anyway.

 But, wait a minute…